kcozy/CatlikeCoding/README.md

 # About
-This projects contain the Scenes of Catlikecoding.
+The Scenes of Catlikecoding.
+Only I'm done.

 # What is CatlikeCoding
-* [CatlikeCoding](http://catlikecoding.com/unity/tutorials/) is Umity Tutorial page.
+* [CatlikeCoding](http://catlikecoding.com/unity/tutorials/) is Unity Tutorial page.
-* Very simple and interesting for biginners!
+* I'll do that if I have enough time...